 Majid and I met with Showkat at his home on a hot afternoon during Ramadan in Srinagar.
 “There is nothing light hearted about what you are doing.
 It makes complete sense, in the same way that our fatheha-chai does.”
 Showkat was welcoming.
 He went on to explain to me that fatheha-chai is a Kashmiri tradition that takes place at the end of a period of mourning.
-In Kashmir when there is a death it is the neighbours’ responsibility to feed the mourning family for three continuous days.
+In Kashmir, when a person dies, it is the neighbours’ responsibility to feed the morning family for three days.
 In reciprocity, on the fourth day, the mourning family serve the neighbours nun chai as a way to mark the end of their mourning.
-This is fatheha-chai.
-However, as Kashmiri culture has become more Islamicized in recent years, Showkat explained that this tradition, which was very relevant to the meaning I was giving to nun chai, had begun to wane.
+“This is fatheha-chai.
+But as Kashmiri culture has become more Islamicised this tradition has started to wane.”

-Showkat had once been on a panel discussion with an official from the Indian army, when he had said “As of yet, there have been no weapons invented that are capable of killing peoples sentiment.”
+“I was once part of this panel discussion with an official from the Indian Army, and I said: As of yet, there have been no weapons invented that are capable of killing peoples sentiment.”
 Showkat concluded, “That is still our most enduring weapon.”